10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 Skin barrier integrity as a first line of defense

-Adequate vitamin C intake has been associated with reduced severity and duration of common colds, although it does not prevent infections outright.
+Adequate vitamin C intake has been associated with Some studies suggest that adequate vitamin C intake may help support normal immune function during common respiratory illnesses, although it does not prevent infections outright.
 Two oranges per day can help meet daily vitamin C requirements naturally.

 3. Promotes Skin Health and Collagen Production